MohsinR11/Sales/README.md

 🔑 Key Features

-🧹 Data Preprocessing: Cleaned and transformed raw sales data for analysis.
+🧹 Data Preprocessing: Cleaned and prepared raw sales data for analysis.
 📅 Feature Engineering: Extracted time-based features like Year, Month, Day, and Weekday from the Date column.
 📊 Univariate Analysis: Visualized the relationship between Quantity and Profit using a scatter plot.
-🖼️ Visualizations: Used Seaborn and Matplotlib to create insightful data visualizations.
+🖼️ Visualizations: Leveraged Seaborn and Matplotlib to create insightful visualizations.

 📋 Dataset Details
 The dataset (sales.csv) contains 58 records with the following columns:

+Column
+Description
+Example

+OrderID
-OrderID: Unique identifier for each order (e.g., 2001).
+Unique identifier for each order
+2001

+Product
-Product: Product sold (e.g., Printer, Monitor).
+Product sold
+Printer

+Category
-Category: Product category (e.g., Office Supplies, Electronics).
+Product category
+Office Supplies

+Revenue
-Revenue: Revenue generated from the order (e.g., $736).
+Revenue generated
+$736

+Profit
-Profit: Profit from the order (e.g., $119.55).
+Profit from the order
+$119.55

+Date
-Date: Order date (e.g., 2023-07-18).
+Order date
+2023-07-18

+Region
-Region: Region of sale (e.g., North, East).
+Region of sale
+North

+Quantity
-Quantity: Number of items sold (e.g., 6).
+Number of items sold
+6

 Key Statistics